omololevy/GitSearch-Quotes/README.md

-# GitSearch
+# GitSearch-Quotes

-GitSearch is simply an Angular App that uses Github API to retrieve user data.
+GitSearch-Quotes is simply an Angular App that uses Github API to retrieve user data.
 Submit a username and it gives you repository details of the user, including number of repositories, commits and branches and also when it was last updated.
+It also has a quotes platform where you can add your favorite quotes in it.
+It includes a button to delete a quote that you don't find appropriate.
+You can also upvote or devote a quote based on your personal opinion about it.
+A quote with most likes will be highlighted.
+It will also give you the time since the quote has been created.

 ## Requirements